utah-cs3550-fa25/assignments/study-guide.md

 dictionaries to access form data.
 You should be able to describe the risks associated with file uploads.

-**Validation**: You should know how to catch `DoesNotExist` errors from queries and return `Http404` errors.
-You should know how to catch `ValueError`s from parsing numbers.
-You should be able to write a form handler that re-renders on failure and redirects on success, and where the re-rendering uses some errors data structures.
+**Validation**: You should know how to catch `DoesNotExist` and `ValueError`s.
+You should be able to write a form handler that re-renders on failure and redirects on success, and where the re-rendering uses shows errors saved in some data structure.

-You should be able to use the following input element attributes for client-side validation:
+You should be able to explain the difference between client-side and server-side validation, and explain the security concerns with each.

-- `required`
-- `min` / `max`
-- `minlength` / `maxlength`
-- `accept`

-You should also be able to use `:valid` / `:invalid` to style HTML forms.
+You should be able to use the `required`, `min`/`max`, `minlength`/`maxlength`, and `accept` attributes for client-side validation, and style invalid elements with `:valid`/`:invalid`.

 Security
 --------